-The Explorer performed better on hardpack than some competitors with traditional edges, and it features a mellow serrated edge to assist in edge grip on firm surfaces.
+The Explorer performs better on hardpack than some competitors with traditional edges, and it features a mellow serrated edge to assist in edge grip on firm surfaces.
 The rockered nose and tail, coupled with the stiffness of the board, create an opportunity to slip on hardpack.
 The Explorer is for someone looking for an everyday board that can excel in all conditions and terrain types - at an affordable price.

 Read review: Jones Explorer

-Top Pick for Rapid Progression
+Best for Rapid Progression

 Never Summer Proto Type Two

 From fine-tuning your heelside turn to your first 720, the Never Summer Proto Type Two can be there to expedite your progress every step of the way.
 A hybrid profile allows this model to be competitively stable on edge while maintaining park board-like playfulness and pop.
-The medium flexing profile, and tight, asymmetrical sidecut allows the board to be very user-friendly, which can help expedite your progression.
+The medium flexing profile and tight, asymmetrical sidecut enable the board to be very user-friendly, which can help expedite your progression.

 Read review: Never Summer Proto Type Two

-Top Pick for the Quiver Killer
+Best for the Quiver Killer